QS World University Rankings: QS World University Rankings: Regional Rankings

 In addition to the World University Rankings, QS produces four regional rankings, including the Arab Region, Asia, Emerging Europe and Central Asia (discontinued), and Latin America.
 In 2023, QS launched the QS World University Rankings: Europe.
 These editions include an expanded roster of ranked universities for each region than those featured in the QS World University Rankings.

 While the same methodological indicators tend to be used for the regional rankings, the weightings are modified and additional lenses are included to account for the unique characteristics of each region.
 Additional metrics include incoming and outgoing exchange students, academic staff with a PhD, and web visibility.
 Accordingly, the performance of institutions within their respective regional rankings can differ significantly from the QS World University Rankings released in the same academic year.

-Arab region
+“Arab” World”

 First published in 2014, the annual QS Arab Region University Rankings highlights leading universities in the Arab Region.
 The methodology for this ranking has been developed to reflect specific challenges and priorities for institutions in the region, drawing on 10 indicators.